Overview

 Inherited job-code default wage

-Job codes form a tree.
+Job codes form a hierarchy.
 If the assigned job code does not have its own default wage rate, FTE Tree can use the nearest inherited default from a parent job code.

 Job code Default wage